Budgeting

 (Source: Bankrate)

-It is easy to compare ourselves to others when scrolling through social media feeds full of seemingly perfect images and captions from other peoples’ lives; however, this can lead us down a dangerous path if we are not careful.
+Comparing ourselves to others while scrolling through seemingly perfect social media feeds can lead us down a dangerous path if we’re not careful.

-It is important for us all to recognize the fact that what we see on social media does not always reflect reality and remember that everyone experiences hardships and struggles in life regardless of how perfect they may appear online.
+We must recognize that social media doesn’t always reflect reality and remember that everyone experiences hardships and struggles regardless of their polished online presence.

 46% of people in debt also have a mental health problem.